-Over 30 graduate students are currently involved in UWIN-related research activities.
-While not all students are funded directly by the project, all students are contributing to the UWIN SRN goals and objectives.
-To date the project has generated research resulting in the completion of 15 Master's theses and 19 Doctoral dissertations.
+Over 80 graduate students were involved in UWIN-related research activities over the lifespan of the project.
+While not all students were funded directly by the project, all students contribute to the UWIN SRN goals and objectives.
+The project has generated research resulting in the completion of 16 Master's theses and 26 Doctoral dissertations.
+In addition, three undergraduate theses were also completed with support from the UWIN SRN.